tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-17-sql-unit-incremental-data-update.markdown

 1. Run the corresponding set of automated functional tests.

 As you can see, even though running the tests is automated, the setup and running ETL is pretty much manual.
-It is time consuming to manually set up and run ETLs: for production-like data, the first few days can contain millions of rows for historical data.
+It is time consuming to manually set up and run ETLs: for production-like data, staging tables can contain millions of records for incremental data.
 Since we run ETLs multiple times to properly verify incremental update, the running times add up.
 Besides being time-consuming, the process also takes lots of mental energy to do each of the steps right, in the correct order.
 Otherwise, the tests will fail for no apparent reason.

 Despite the effort involved, the return is very little.
 Most of the time, the difference in data between a few days or weeks are usually not enough to verify all corner cases in ETL scripts.
-After running tests, we still don't know if a particular ETL will ever break if some infrequently updated column is updated in some particular way.
+After running tests, we still don't know if a particular ETL will ever break when new data comes in and some infrequently updated column is updated in some particular way.

 ### Observations